carpentries-incubator/scons-novice/episodes/03-variables.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Use SCons special substitution variables to remove duplication in a Makefile.
+- Use SCons special substitution variables to remove duplication in SConscript files.
 - Explain why shell wildcards in dependencies can cause problems.

 ::::::::::::::::::::::::::::::::::::::::::::::::::